sagieppel/Detecting-and-segmenting-and-classifying-materials-inside-vessels-in-images-using-convolutional-net/Readme.md

 1. Download the code with trained model weight from [Here]() or train the model yourself using the instructions of the Training section.
 2. Open the RunPredictionOnFolder.py script.
 3. Set the path to the folder where the images are stored to the: InputDir parameter (all the images in the input folder should be in .jpg or .png format)
-4. Set the output folder where the output will be stored to the: OutDir Parameter.
+4. Set the output folder where the output will be stored to the: OutDir parameter.
 5. Run script.
 6. Output: predicted region for each input image and class would appear in the OutDir folder.